310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-Horro--?!
+Horro…?!
 Huh?!
 Why are you…?!
 It’s not the season for ghost stories anymore[^5], and if you watch horror movies now, you won’t be able to sleep!

 Besides, uh, there’s no TV in the dojo!
 So you can’t watch a movie, right?
 {% endbubble %}